sopel39/presto_td/presto-docs/src/main/sphinx/sql/prepare.rst

 Description
 -----------

-Prepares a statement for execution later.
+Prepares a statement for execution at a later time.
 Prepared statements are queries that are saved on a per-session basis with a given name.
 The statement can include parameters in place of literals to be filled in at execution time.
 Parameters are represented by question marks.

 Examples
 --------